 Michael Reynolds’ practice is concentrated in Chapter 11 bankruptcy, corporate reorganizations, debtor, creditor, creditor committee and trustee representations, creditors’ rights and remedies.
-His practice also includes judicial foreclosures and receiverships and representation of non-profit public benefit corporations.
+His practice also includes judicial foreclosures and receiverships and representation of nonprofit public benefit corporations, as well as a focus on fraud and fraudulent transfer litigation.
 Michael has significant experience in international litigation and judgment collection against foreign and domestic individuals, companies and government entities.
 He practices at the trial and appellate court level, in both state and federal court.

 Represents financial institutions, banks, asset-based lenders, investment firms and private lenders in debt enforcement and realization solutions, involving transactions, workouts, sales, litigation, trials, appeals, receiverships, insolvencies and bankruptcies.

 Experienced in representing lenders with respect to various types of debts and real estate and non-real estate collateral packages, including commercial and residential properties, industrial and office properties.
 Experienced in a variety of industry areas, including but not limited to hotel and hospitality, manufacturing, technology, steel, chemicals, plastics, agriculture, trucking, transportation, home furnishings, automotive and retail.

 Lead counsel to large financial institution in complex, multi-jurisdictional real property and guaranty enforcement action involving multiple properties, borrowers, shell entities and fraudulent transfers.

 Experienced in prosecuting and defending preference and fraudulent transfer litigation in bankruptcy and non-bankruptcy courts.

 Represented and reorganized retail flooring company including confirmation of Chapter 11 plan by cramdown on dissenting creditors and interest holders.